-- If a mistake is made while entering PIN, move the OFF/RUN switch to OFF before entering the last digit and then start the procedure from the beginning. - If the procedure fails to disarm the security system, wait two minutes before attempting another PIN disarm. - The security system remains disarmed until the OFF/RUN switch is moved to OFF. - At any time during a PIN disarm if the fob is brought within range, the security system disarms as the module receives the coded signal from the fob.
+- If a mistake is made while entering PIN, turn the ignition switch to OFF before entering the last digit and then start the procedure from the beginning. - If the procedure fails to disarm the security system, wait two minutes before attempting another PIN disarm. - The security system remains disarmed until the ignition is turned to OFF. - At any time during a PIN disarm if the fob is brought within range, the security system disarms as the module receives the coded signal from the fob.